Nicholas Mickelson

-Look So Nicholas Kengkhetkid Mickelson (Thai: ลูกโซ่ นิโคลัส เก่งเขตกิจ มิคเคลสัน; born 24 July 1999) is a professional footballer who plays as a right-back for 2.
-Bundesliga club SV Elversberg.
+Look Saa Nicholas Kengkhetkid Mickelson (Thai: ลูกโซ่ นิโคลัส เก่งเขตกิจ มิคเคลสัน; born 24 July 1999) is a professional footballer who plays as a right-back for Bundesliga club SV Elversberg.
 Born in Norway, he plays for the Thailand national team.

 Club career

+Nicholas Mickelson began his professional career at Hamarkameratene.
+On 23 May 2015, He made the first-team debut as a substitute in the Norwegian Second Division match against Molde 2.
+Mickelson joined the Norwegian top-flight club Strømsgodset on 1 January 2019.

-On 30 August 2021, Danish Superliga club Odense BK confirmed, that Mickelson would join the club on 1 January 2022 on a free agent, when his contract with Norwegian club, Strømsgodset expired.
+On 30 August 2021, Danish Superliga club Odense BK confirmed that Mickelson would join the club on 1 January 2022 on a free agent, when his contract with Norwegian club, Strømsgodset expired.
 Mickelson signed a pre-contract until June 2025.
 However, on 31 August 2021 OB confirmed, that Mickelson would instead join the club with immediate effect.
 He made 102 appearances for Odense BK.

-In July 2025, Mickelson signed a two-year contract the German 2.
-Bundesliga club SV Elversberg.
-He made his debut for SV Elversberg as an 81st-minute substitute in their third league match of the season against Kaiserslautern.
-Mickelson made his first start in the 4–0 win against Magdeburg on 5 October 2025, providing the assist for the first goal by Bambasé Conté in the 23rd minute.
+In July 2025, Mickelson signed a two-year contract with German club SV Elversberg.
+He made his 2.
+Bundesliga debut for SV Elversberg as an 81st-minute substitute in their third match of the season against 1.
+FC Kaiserslautern.
+Mickelson made his first start in the 4–0 win against 1.
+FC Magdeburg on 5 October 2025, providing the assist for the first goal by Bambasé Conté in the 23rd minute.
+On 14 February 2026, he scored his first goal for the club in the 2-1 win against Dynamo Dresden.
+During his first season with Elversberg, Mickelson made 25 league appearances as the club finished second in the league and won promotion to the Bundesliga.